godslayer1515/godslayer1515/README.md

 - im interested in coding
 - currently learning fullstack web devlopment
 - I'm looking to collaborate on any web development project
-- for contact emainl:- siddharthshukla122333@gmail.com
+- for contact email:- siddharthshukla122333@gmail.com
 - cheers!!